certnanny/sscep/README.md

 Using configuration from .4018client.cnf
 ```

-This writes key and request named local.key and local.csr (you can change
+This also writes key and request named local.key and local.csr (you can change
 the "local" with variable PREFIX in mkrequest).

 If the CA supports automatic enrollment, you may supply the password in